hughiep/url-shortener/.system-design/Deep-Dive.md

 3. Use a combination of the above two methods.
 Generate a unique id and convert it to a short string using a hash function.

+The global counter can be used to generate a unique id and the hash function can be used to convert the id to a short string.
+The hash function should generate a fixed length hash for the given id.

+Cons: Redis scalability issue for global counter.
+The counter can be stored in a distributed cache to ensure that it is updated atomically.
+We can horizontally scale the the system with proper counter management.

 ## Handle redirection latency

 Solutions: